If you or someone you know has a mental illness or needs assistance, there are ways to get help.

 Code 1 Wellness

-The mission of Code 1 Wellness gives communities, first responders and veterans the help they deserve through physical, mental, and social well-being treatment.
+The mission of Code 1 Wellness gives communities, first responders and Veterans the help they deserve through physical, mental, and social well-being treatment.

 Department of Veterans Affairs